 DBbun — Turn Any Content into Interactive Simulators

-Upload any document, image, or file — research papers, patents, news articles, technical reports, and more — and receive a complete simulation bundle with runnable code, synthetic datasets, and documentation.
-All outputs are fully synthetic, generated using AI-driven methods to support analytics, education, machine learning, invention review, technical due diligence, and exploration.
+Upload any document, image, or file — including research papers, patents, news articles, technical reports, and more — and receive a complete simulation bundle with runnable code, synthetic datasets, and documentation.
+DBbun is currently available through private beta.
+To try it, visit https://app.dbbun.com.
+If you need an invitation code, please email [email protected].

 What is DBbun for?